 A ‘survival guide’ (checklist) for the trip is available here Easter Survival Guide.

 Every year, around June-July (as per the club calendar), FUUC venture to Pt Lowly, near Whyalla to observe the mating of the Giant Cuttlefish.
 It’s a truly amazing spectacle to see the mating rituals of these creatures and the displays of colour.

 Diving is in shallow water, 3-5m depth, and entry is from the shore.
 The Cuttlefish can also be seen whilst snorkeling.
 The water is around 12-13’C, so a good wetsuit and a hood (or drysuit for the fortunate), is required.

 Accommodation is typically at the Pt Lowly Lighthouse Cottages which provide lodgings at a reasonable cost.
 The actual rate will be advertised via the club mailing list before the trip.
 You can stay whichever night(s) you like.
 There is an additional $5-10 fee per person to cover sundries, firewood and the hire of the hall/table tennis room.
 There will also be a cleaning fee of $5 for people who leave before the final day (Monday).

 If you’d like to join us on this trip, please call by the club to reserve your spot.
 A $10 deposit it required to secure your place on this trip.

 The FUUC Cuttlefish Trip Guide has some more details including what to bring and how to get there.
 The brochure from the renting agent has additional information.
 Please note that pricing may be a little out of date.

 Our website is built on the open source web technologies WordPress and MySQL to allow for easy integration, adaptability and customization.
-While the majority of the code base is open source our payment systems were specifically developed and tailored for the club internally by Jade Bruggeling (one of our executive committee) whom manages the clubs web presence.
+It was built internally by Jade Bruggeling (one of our former executive committee).